joshualeejunyi/tp/docs/UserGuide.md

 ```

 ### Viewing logs
-You may see all the dates that you have entered at least a log entry by using the `/history` flag in the program command.
+You may see all the dates for which you have entered at least a single log entry by using the `/history` flag in the program command.
 ```
 program /history
 ```